 All Your USMLE® Step 1 Questions Answered: The Osmosis Ultimate Guide

-USMLE® Step 1 is the first major exam medical students take on their path to become a doctor.
+USMLE® Step 1 is the first major exam medical students take on their path to becoming a doctor.
 This 8-hour exam is designed to assess your understanding of concepts in pathology and physiology.
-Currently, the exam is scored on a numerical basis, but starting in 2022 it will become pass/fail.
+In the past, the exam was scored on a numerical basis, but since 2022 it has become pass/fail.
 Nevertheless, it's important to do well on this exam—and All About USMLE Step 1: The Osmosis Ultimate Guide will show you how to do just that!

 No doubt that since you got into medical school, or even before you started medical school, you’ve heard how important the USMLE Step 1 Exam is.
 This is the first board exam you’ll be taking on your journey to becoming a full-fledged physician—and the stakes are high.